Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 This monorepo-based architecture with CLI, Backend, and Worker components provides a flexible, scalable CI/CD system that meets all the client requirements.
 By keeping all components in a single repository with a multi-module structure, we achieve better coordination and consistency while still maintaining separation of concerns.
 The modular design allows us to leverage Java 21's modern features like virtual threads to ensure efficient resource utilization and high concurrency, especially important for the Backend and Worker components.

+The use of RESTful APIs for all communication provides a consistent and well-understood approach to component interaction, simplifying both implementation and maintenance.
+By standardizing on HTTP-based communication, we gain benefits like easy debugging, compatibility with existing tools and proxies, and straightforward handling of security concerns.